Can Your Dog Get Jealous?

 A 2021 study in the journal Psychological Science investigated jealousy in dogs in situations in which the dogs can’t see their rival.
 Researchers studied 18 dogs and their reactions to their parents’ interactions.
-The dogs in the study observed their owners in close proximity to a realistic fake dog.
-Then, a barrier was placed to block the dog’s view of the fake dog, at which point the owner began to pet the fake dog behind the barrier.
-(The dogs being studied could still see the owners.)
+The dogs in the study observed their parents in close proximity to a realistic fake dog.
+Then, a barrier was placed to block the dog’s view of the fake dog, at which point the parent began to pet the fake dog behind the barrier.
+(The dogs being studied could still see the humans.)
 The dogs were also observers when the experiment was repeated, this time, with the humans sitting by a fleece tube and petting that tube after the barrier went up.

-In the trials with the tube, the fake dog was also present and next to the owner, but the owner did not pay any attention to it.
+In the trials with the tube, the fake dog was also present and next to the human, but the human did not pay any attention to the dog.
 Researchers used the presence of the fake dog to tease apart the influence of the presence of the fake dog and the interaction between them and the parent.

 To do this, they measured the force with which the dogs pulled toward their parents in each situation.
 Pulling harder in the direction of the person was considered a sign of jealousy.
 (Studies of jealousy in young children also measure the effort these children make to approach their parents when the parent’s attention is on another activity.)

 Based on the increased force the dogs had while pulling toward their parents when they were petting the fake dog, the researchers claim to have found evidence of jealous behavior in dogs.
-The dogs pulled hardest when the owners interacted with a perceived social rival (another dog), with an average force of more than twice that exerted in response to their pet parents petting a fleece cylinder while in the presence of the fake dog.
-Additionally, the dogs reacted with strong force when their owner was interacting with another (fake) dog, even if they couldn’t see that interaction.
+The dogs pulled hardest when the parents interacted with a perceived social rival (another dog), with an average force of more than twice than what they used when their parents were petting a fleece cylinder.
+Additionally, the dogs reacted with strong force when their human was interacting with another (fake) dog, even if they couldn’t see that interaction.